MTstateIntroStats/IntroStatTextbook/docs/03-cor-reg.md

 The estimated slope is the average change in the response variable between the two categories.
 :::

-We'll elaborate further on this topic in Chapter \@ref(multi-logistic-models), where we examine the influence of many predictor variables simultaneously using multiple regression.
+We'll elaborate further on this topic in Chapter \@ref(mult-reg), where we examine the influence of many predictor variables simultaneously using multiple regression.

 ## Outliers in linear regression {#outliers-in-regression}